-- g.
-The training provider should facilitate opportunities to increase recruitment and selection of rural origin trainees and trainees from other under-represented groups. - h.
+- f.
+The training provider should facilitate opportunities to increase recruitment and selection of rural origin trainees and trainees from other under-represented groups, and to support gender equity. - g.
 Despite the wide variety of selection policies and processes, the MCNZ recognises a number of benefits to regional coordination of selection processes for both trainees and the employing health services, particularly in ensuring the consistent application of selection policies.